Here are some fairly common questions we receive in the Building Department. Some answers have documents in PDF format connected to them.

 Click on the Inspection Schedule for New Construction, Additions and Alterations to view this handy guide that will give you the information you need to schedule the types of inspections your project requires.
 When we issue your building permit we will attach to it this same outline of the minimum inspections you will need.

 How do I schedule an inspection?

+To schedule an inspection for the next day please call 781-834-5555 Monday-Thursday before 3:30pm and Friday before 12:00pm and speak with a staff member.
 Inspections are scheduled on a first come-first serve basis.
-To schedule an inspection for the next day please call 781-834-5555 Monday-Thursday before 3:30pm and Friday before 12:00pm and speak with a staff member, as inspections cannot be scheduled from a voice mail message, email or online within the permit management system.

 How do I request my Certificate of Use and Occupancy?